facundobatista/arcade-helpers/README.md

 Some keys are hook in the example: the `left` and `right` arrows will rotate the ship gradually (the `up` arrow gives velocity, if you want to fly the ship), while the `r` and `l` keys will rotate it in 90° steps.

 Also, the mouse is hooked.
 Clicking anywhere in the screen will move the ship in a way that the rotation point is in the clicked position.

+## Collision Dynamics Between Sprites

+**Function**: `arcade_helpers.particles_collision.collide`

+**Dependency**: `numpy`

+Collide two sprites using collision dynamics.

+Linear and angular velocities will be adjusted for both sprites.

+This function implements the equation 3.16 from book "Computational Granular Dynamics" by Thorsten Pöschel and Thomas Schwager (Springer, 2004) with the following simplifications: R=1, J̃=1.

+### Example:

+**See:** `examples/collision_ships.py`

+The example presents a two space ships facing each other.
+These ships are controlled using `a/d/w` keys (left one) and the `left/right/up` arrow keys (right one).

+Just go a smash both ships together and see how the behave after colliding.

+Most of the example is about drawing space ships thrusts and handling keys.
+The relevant for the functionality is in the `on_update` method where collision is checked, and it that case the `collide` function is called.